linusmwiti21/Data-Science-AI-bootcamp/README.md

 **Share Knowledge**: Share my code and projects with peers, mentors, and potential employers to demonstrate my programming skills and understanding of key concepts.

-**Receive Feedback**: Seek feedback from peers and mentors to improve your coding skills, troubleshoot issues, and learn best practices.
+**Receive Feedback**: Seek feedback from peers and mentors to improve my coding skills, troubleshoot issues, and learn best practices.